bruderstein/PythonScript/docs/source/scintilla.rst

    and then the foreground.
 This avoids chopping off characters that overlap the next run.

    See Scintilla documentation for `SCI_SETTWOPHASEDRAW <http://www.scintilla.org/ScintillaDoc.html#SCI_SETTWOPHASEDRAW>`_

+.. method:: Editor.getPhasesDraw() -> int

+   How many phases is drawing done in?

+   See Scintilla documentation for `SCI_GETPHASESDRAW <http://www.scintilla.org/ScintillaDoc.html#SCI_GETPHASESDRAW>`_

+.. method:: Editor.setPhasesDraw(phases)

+   In one phase draw, text is drawn in a series of rectangular blocks with no overlap.
+   In two phase draw, text is drawn in a series of lines allowing runs to overlap horizontally.
+   In multiple phase draw, each element is drawn over the whole drawing area, allowing text to overlap from one line to the next.

+   See Scintilla documentation for `SCI_SETPHASESDRAW <http://www.scintilla.org/ScintillaDoc.html#SCI_SETPHASESDRAW>`_

 .. method:: Editor.setFontQuality(fontQuality)